Pride and Prejudice

 Novel by Jane Austen Adapted by Evelyn Gard

-Get ready to don your best Regency-era attire (optional), and join us for the much-anticipated third season of "Pride and Prejudice, Meanwhile at Longbourn," on September 26, 27, and 28 at the Osborne Homestead Museum in Derby, Connecticut!
+Get ready to don your best Regency-era attire (optional), and join us for the much-anticipated third season of "Pride and Prejudice, Meanwhile at Longbourn," on September 26, 27, and 28, starring the Osborne Homestead Museum in Derby, Connecticut as Longbourn.

 -